 The first document, World Perspectives, will be published in parts.
 The following sections will be posted in the coming days:

 1. An epoch of crisis and immense instability

 - No other war has caused so much havoc in the rich capitalist countries, since the 60s and the ‘70s.
 One reason, already mentioned, is that Russia attacked a devoted ally of the West – the US and the EU did not react in a similar way when the Russian army launched wars in the Caucasus, in Georgia, Tajikistan, Chechnya etc, or intervened in Syria and Central Africa.
 A second factor, linked to the former, is the fact that this war has to been seen in the context of the challenge posed to the global hegemony of the US by China.

 Historical decline of Europe and USA

-5. Until last year (2021) it was more or less established that by 2030 China’s gdp would surpass the US GDP in dollar terms.
-In terms of PPP (people’s purchasing power) China is already, since 2016, the most powerful economy.
+- Until last year (2021) it was more or less established that by 2030 China’s gdp would surpass the US GDP in dollar terms.
+In terms of PPP (purchasing power parity) China is already, since 2016, the most powerful economy.
 In recent months a number of Western think tanks are beginning to question this timeline, claiming that it could take decades for China to overtake the US and that perhaps this may never happen.
 Thus, the Economist (2022/09/06) for example carries an article casting doubt on this perspective, titled “Will China’s economy ever overtake America’s?
 Some economists think not”.
 Capitalist commentators also raise the possibility that India could overtake China at some stage and thus block its road to the top.
 And Bloomberg (November 8, 2022) states that:

 “For China, the dollar’s strengthening makes it all the more a question of whether it can exceed the US, as once seemed inevitable in the nearer term.
 With Covid Zero here to stay for some time, it means no “sorpasso” [surpass] in sight”.